 “It is true that those we meet can change us, sometimes so profoundly that we are not the same afterwards, even unto our names.”

 I listened to Life of Pi on audio and strongly recommend this format.
 The version I listened to was narrated by Jeff Woodman.
 His delivery really brought to life the humour and irony the protagonist manages to find in his dire predicament.

 If you haven’t tried an audiobook before this is a wonderful example of the real value of this reading format.
-The latest Audible edition of the audiobook is narrated by British comedian, actor and broadcaster Sanjeev Bhaskar — listen to an audio sample.
+The latest Audible edition of the audiobook is narrated by British comedian, actor and broadcaster Sanjeev Bhaskar — listen to an audiobook sample.
 Sounds fabulous also.